relloyd/halfpipe/README.md

 # more example of adding connections are in the Setup section below
 hp config connections add s3 -c demo-data-lake -d s3://test.s3.reeslloyd.com

-# copy a snapshot of all data from database OracleA, schema object DIM_TIME to another Oracle database...
+# copy a snapshot of all data from database OracleA, table DIM_TIME to another Oracle database...
 hp cp snap oracleA.dim_time my-ora-connection.my_dim_time

 # create a Snowflake STAGE called MYSTAGE to load data from S3